SpaceApi-archive/endpoint-scripts/README.md

 These parameters must be provided:

 * _action_, the value must always be *update*.
 * _key_, this value is a random string to protect the update script.
-This is not a strong protection and it's highly recommended to use call the script via SSL.
+This is not a strong protection and it's highly recommended to call the script via SSL.
 * _status_, the status value which must be one of
   * _0_, _false_, _closed_
   * _1_, _true_, _open_